fiona1nicdao/social_network_api/README.md

 ```
 Then in insomnia or postman put localhost:3005 in your endpoint and follow the code in the route folder to send certain endpoint to display specific data.

+## Walkthrough Video
+Here is the link to the walkthrough video:

 ## License
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).